 How To Spend Less On Pool Maintenance

 If you want to spend less on pool maintenance, then keep in mind that energy efficiency and prevention can help you succeed in that regard.
 By investing a little money up front, you can save a ton on your utility bills.
-Likewise, by setting yourself up for success with weekly pool service, you can save on your monthly service with high quality pool vacuum and preventative treatments.
+Likewise, by setting yourself up for success with weekly pool service, you can save on your monthly service with high-quality pool vacuum service and preventative treatments.

 Here are some tips that can help you spend less on pool maintenance.

 You can save money on heating by using a solar cover to reduce water loss and increase heat retention.
 A good solar cover usually costs around $150.
 You can also cut the cover into three pieces to make it easier to maneuver on and off the pool.

 You can also opt for solar heating instead of a gas heater.
 While installing a solar heater may cost a few thousand dollars more at around $5,000-$7,000, you have the sun to provide you with a free and unlimited power source.
 Operating a gas heater, on the other hand, can cost you close to $1,000/month if used daily.